OleksiyRudenko/taxret-ngmd/src/client/app/core/localDB/README.md

 (*) denotes defaults that cannot be changed neither on field definition nor with cross-database defaults.

+`defaultValue` - is a value used on INSERT when field is `undefined`.

 If a type is not nullable (i.e. `notNull` == `true*` ) and defaultValue set to `null` then there is special behavior for the case when `null` is allowed on INSERT.